KofiAdu/Solutions/README.md

 The API enforces authentication using a middleware and securely hashes user passwords.
 It uses MySQL database for data storage.
 Additionally, there's a logout endpoint to end a user's session.

+Also, I added a test.http file for testing

 Note: The jwt secret key and the db login details are supposed to be in a .env file.
 This is just aa soltuion for the challenge.